Safer vehicles

 Side impact protection

-To protect passengers in side impact crashes, we recommend cars that are fitted with side and curtain airbags for all seating positions.
-Curtain airbags usually drop down from the top of the side window, creating a cushion between the occupant and the side of the car and protecting the head and shoulders.
-Side airbags usually activate from the seat or door panel, protecting the torso.
+Curtain airbags usually drop from the top of the side window.
+This creates a cushion between the occupant and the side of the car to protect the head and shoulders.
+Side airbags often activate from the seat or door panel to protect the torso.
+Centre console airbags are also becoming more common.

 Seat belts